weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 There is an obvious uniqueness problem which has to be settled before we go any further.

-9.12 Theorem Suppose E and f are as in Definition 9.11, x € E, and (14) holds with A = A, and with A = A,.
+9.12 Theorem Suppose E and f are as in Definition 9.11, x  \in  E, and (14) holds with A = A, and with A = A,.
 Then A; = A,.
 Proof If B=A4, - A4,, the inequality
 | Bh| < [£(x +h) = f(x) - 4;h| + [f(x +b) - f(x) - 4, h]|